The shift to mutationism is documented in our language

 Another issue that just doesn’t get attention is the role of mutation as a source of direction in evolution.
 You would think, given that orthogenesis used to be a heresy, that this would be a big deal.
 But it isn’t.

 One of the key reasons for this lack of critical attention is a lack of historical knowledge.
 Discussions about evolutionary issues often fail to get off the ground due to potential reformers getting shouted down by people who insist that there is nothing new under the sun, and we are all working in Darwin’s goldmine, as Patrick Forterre puts it in a slavish metaphor.
-Leading evolutionary thinkers today are divided: conservatives believe that contemporary thinking is subsumed by the MS, and a growing minority of reformers believe that contemporary thinking extends the MS. Both positions are wrong, because evolutionary biologists have abandoned key commitments of the Modern Synthesis.
+Leading evolutionary thinkers today are divided: conservatives believe that contemporary thinking is subsumed by the OMS, and a growing minority of reformers believe that contemporary thinking extends the OMS.
+Both positions are wrong, because evolutionary biologists have abandoned key commitments of the OMS.

 Looking at this the next day, a couple of things occur to me.
 First, it would have been helpful to define “mutationism”, and in particular, to avoid leaving any impression that mutationism means origin-fixation models.
-For me, mutationism is defined in terms of more general causal statements, not in terms of specific modes of population genetics: mutationism entails recognizing a role for mutation as a source of initiative, discontinuity, direction, and creativity in evolution.
-Mutationist thinking arose with the Mendelian recognition that new alleles created by mutation are inherited perfectly, and that, because of this, mutations must in some sense determine the timing and character of evolutionary changes.
+Historic views or theories like Darwinism or mutationism are not defined in terms of detailed mechanisms (or there could be no “Darwinism” today), but in terms of the explanatory roles assigned to various factors or processes, particularly selection and variation.
+These verbal theories tell us what kinds of verbs and metaphors we can use.
+Darwinism says that variation is merely a source of raw material, while mutationism entails recognizing a role for mutation as a source of initiative, discontinuity, direction, and creativity in evolution.
+Mutationist thinking arose with the Mendelian recognition that new alleles created by mutation are inherited perfectly, and that, because of this (they assumed), the timing and character of mutations must in some sense determine the timing and character of evolutionary changes.
 The mutationists not only accepted this on a theoretical level, they actually sought out and proposed mutational explanations for aspects of the dynamics and directions of evolution.
 This position is automatically in opposition to certain aspects of Darwinism: it means that one is not a pan-adaptationist, one does not view mutation merely as “raw materials”, and one does not accept (at least, not fully) the creativity-of-selection doctrine central to Darwinism (see Why size matters: Saltation, Creactivity, and the Reign of the DiNOs).

-Second, it would have been more fun (and, alas, more work) to gather some quotations to illustrate what the early geneticists believed.
+Second, it would have been more fun (and, alas, more work) to gather some quotations to illustrate what the early geneticists believed (the best source is Stoltzfus & Cable, 2014; many of the books cited therein are out of copyright and can be accessed in online facsimile editions for free, so it is relatively easy to check the primary literature).
 For instance, Morgan’s (1916, p.
 194) statement

 evolution has taken place by the incorporation into the race of those mutations that are beneficial to the life and reproduction of the organism